mmamaev/timeboard/doc/source/making_a_timeboard.rst

     >>> org = tb.Organizer(marker='W', structure=[[1]])
     >>> clnd = tb.Timeboard(base_unit_freq='D',
-                            start='02 Oct 2017', end='15 Oct 2017',
+    ...                     start='02 Oct 2017', end='15 Oct 2017',
-                            layout=org)
+    ...                     layout=org)
     >>> print(clnd)
     Timeboard of 'D': 2017-10-02 -> 2017-10-15
       ...

 Now change base unit frequency from ``'D'`` to ``'24H'``::

     >>> org = tb.Organizer(marker='W', structure=[[1]])
     >>> clnd = tb.Timeboard(base_unit_freq='24H',
-                            start='02 Oct 2017', end='15 Oct 2017',
+    ...                     start='02 Oct 2017', end='15 Oct 2017',
-                            layout=org)
+    ...                     layout=org)
     ---------------------------------------------------------------------------
     UnacceptablePeriodError                   Traceback (most recent call last)
       ...
     UnacceptablePeriodError: Ambiguous organizing: 24H is not a subperiod of W

 It failed for the following reason.
 A period of frequency ``'D'`` always starts at 00:00 of a calendar day and thus is guaranteed to be entirely within some week.
 A period of frequency ``'24H'`` is guaranteed to start at the beginning of some hour but this hour is not necessarily a midnight.
 For example, a ``'24H'`` period *may* start at 20:00 of a Sunday, therefore its first four hours will fall into one week, and the rest - into another.

 Example of a real-life case impacted by this issue: workshifts beginning or ending at half past hour.
 As shown above, you cannot use ``'30T'`` (30 minutes) as a period for base units.
 You will have to work around by selecting ``'T'`` as the base unit frequency.
-The side-effects will be slower performance and consuming 30 times more memory.
+The side-effects are the slower performance and the rise in memory consumption.

 While you may ensure that the base units start at midnights, timeboard  is not yet able to identify valid base unit alignments.
 This is a TODO.